sparkflows/sparkflows-docs/docs/tutorials/data-exploration/telco-churn-data-exploration.rst

 Workflow Execution Result
 -------------------------

 When the above workflow is executed, it produces the below results.
-A good thing about Fire Insights is that the Data Profiling runs in a distributed fashion.
+A good thing about Sparkflows is that the Data Profiling runs in a distributed fashion.
 So, whatever be the number of records in the input dataset, it scales seamlessly.

 Summary Statistics